tentenponce/KoinGraph/README.md

 TODO

 # Limitations (To Do)
-- Classes that are registered with aliases
+- Modules that are registered with aliases
 - Reflection

 # Inspirations